 The shedding rake has tines that face downward and are widely spaced.
 With this tool, you can quickly say goodbye to mats and tangles and say hello to a fresh-looking coat.

 Interested in giving teeth to your grooming service, particularly when dealing with dogs that shed a lot?
 Loose fur can seem like one of your worst enemies in the dog salon.
 Fortunately, a shedding blade can be your best friend, helping you to overcome this annoying fur.

-A shedding blade looks like the blade of a hacksaw, featuring special teeth designed to get rid of all of that excess hair — and thus all of that extra unnecessary stress in 2018.
+A shedding blade looks like the blade of a hacksaw, featuring special teeth designed to get rid of all of that excess hair — and thus all of that extra unnecessary stress.

 8. Metal Comb

 Maybe shedding is not your client’s problem.
 In that case, you need a different device — namely a metal comb.
 Metal combs are perfect for those single-coat dog breeds that have just a few kinds that need to be worked out.
 Just comb tiny sections to work those tangles out.
 It’s that easy.

 Maybe figuring out dog combs and brushes is leaving you wanting to pull out your own hair.
 We’ve got a solution that was designed with a fine-tooth comb just to make your job easier.

 It’s a rubber hand glove — and the name says it all.
 All you do with this miracle gadget is slip it on your hand and then rub your furry friend.
 The glove makes brushing a dog’s furry coat and adding some shine to her an easy process.